SC-SGS/PLSSVM/README.md

 The main highlights of our SVM implementations are:
 1. Drop-in replacement for LIBSVM's `svm-train`, `svm-predict`, and `svm-scale` (some features currently not implemented).
-2. Support of multiple different programming frameworks for parallelisation (also called backends in our PLSSVM implementation) which allows us to target GPUs and CPUs from different vendors like NVIDIA, AMD, or Intel:
+2. Support of multiple different programming frameworks for parallelization (also called backends in our PLSSVM implementation) which allows us to target GPUs and CPUs from different vendors like NVIDIA, AMD, or Intel:
    - [OpenMP](https://www.openmp.org/)
    - [stdpar](https://en.cppreference.com/w/cpp/algorithm) (supported implementations are [nvc++](https://developer.nvidia.com/hpc-sdk) from NVIDIA's HPC SDK, [roc-stdpar](https://github.com/ROCm/roc-stdpar) as a patched LLVM, [icpx](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compiler.html) as Intel's oneAPI compiler, [AdaptiveCpp](https://github.com/AdaptiveCpp/AdaptiveCpp), and [GNU GCC](https://gcc.gnu.org/) using TBB). <br>
      **Note**: due to the nature of the used USM mechanics in the `stdpar` implementations, the `stdpar` backend **can't** be enabled together with **any** other backend! <br>